-New Jersey cannabis advocate Jessica F. Gonzalez has been named as a consultant to the program being launched by the NJ Business Action Center (NJBAC) to train entrepreneurs seeking cannabis licenses.
+New Jersey cannabis advocate Jessica F. Gonzalez has been named a consultant to the program launched by the NJ Business Action Center (NJBAC) to train entrepreneurs seeking cannabis licenses.

 Thus, they are launching a Cannabis Training Academy opening soon.

 Gonzalez is an attorney and a professor at Hudson County Community College, where she taught a similar course training entrepreneurs last year.

 She has been a leading advocate of cannabis legalization early in the process in the wake of Governor Phil Murphy’s 2017 election win.
 Gonzalez was a leader in the NJ CAN 2020 coalition to pass the New Jersey adult-use cannabis legalization (where I represented the Latino Action Network, full disclosure).
 Gonzalez has also served as an officer of Minorities 4 Medical Marijuana (M4MM).
 She is an Ecuadorian native who was raised in Jersey City.

 According to the NJBAC, the program “will be a combination of pre-recorded webinars followed by live, virtual question-and-answer sessions twice a month where applicants can ask mentors specific questions and receive non-legal guidance and direction.
 All classes in the Academy will be taught by faculty who are in or have supported, taught or consulted to the cannabis industry.”

 The program is designed to help minority, women, Social Equity, Impact Zones, and Economically Disadvantaged Areas (EDAs) applicants.
 They plan to introduce their students to lawyers and accountants who could serve as mentors and advisors.